Kathy Burke: Career

 In 2007, Burke contracted Clostridioides difficile while in hospital for an operation, resulting in her having to pass directing duties on Dying for It at the Almeida Theatre (which starred Charlie Condou and Sophie Stanton who she worked with on Gimme Gimme Gimme).

 In 2009, Burke made her television directorial debut with the BBC Three sketch show series Horne & Corden, starring Mathew Horne and James Corden.

 Burke wrote and appeared as a nun in the short autobiographical film "Better Than Christmas" for Sky 1's Little Crackers, a collection of comic shorts that aired in December 2010.
 On 19 January 2012, it was announced that Burke had written her first TV series; her short for Little Crackers had led to the four-part series "Walking and Talking", based on her teenage years.
 Burke appeared as a nun in each episode of the series, which aired in the summer of 2012 on Sky Atlantic.

 In 2011, Burke played Connie Sachs in the film adaptation of the novel Tinker, Tailor, Soldier, Spy.
 She was long-listed for a BAFTA nomination for her performance as Supporting Actress in 2012.

 Burke appeared in the 2015 Peter Pan prequel film Pan, as Mother Barnabas.
 In November 2015, Burke presented the BBC topical news panel show Have I Got News for You.

 In 2019, Burke starred in her own self-titled three-part documentary Kathy Burke's All Woman.
 The programme aired on Channel 4 and focused on the stereotypes and expectations of modern women.
 Burke touched on subjects such as marriage, pregnancy and cosmetic surgery.

 In 2021, Burke appeared as a guest judge in series 3 of RuPaul's Drag Race UK.

 Burke directed ITV's four-part murder mystery series Holding, which premiered on 14 March 2022 and is based on Graham Norton's novel of the same name.

 In 2022, Burke started a podcast called Where There's a Will, There's a Wake.
 In the podcast Burke talks a guest through how the guest believes (or hopes) they will die and what they want to be done for their funeral.
 Notable guests have been Jennifer Saunders, Dawn French, Emerald Fennell and Steve McQueen.
 The podcast is produced by Sony Music Entertainment.

-Burke published a memoir, A Mind of My Own, in October 2025.
+Burke published a memoir, A Mind of My Own, in October 2025, which received positive reviews.